Assistant Professor, Department of English and Creative Writing

 Works In Progress

-Beginning in the 1550s, institutions called houses of correction opened a new era in England's efforts to not only punish but reform the country's poorest and most criminalized subjects, centuries in advance of the penitentiary.
-Although houses of correction were often seen as cruel failures, nevertheless the ideas, arguments and stories they promoted about labor as a means of changing human behavior — what I call in this study the rhetoric of correction — proved an enduring success.
-By examining how writers including More, Shakespeare and Milton engaged with these institutions and their ideas, Making Correction constructs a cultural history of the humanist prison and workhouse over two early but crucial centuries.
-At the same time, the project revives "correction" as a third term for renaissance literary theory, as one of the period's most important but least studied means of literary justification, beyond the familiar commonplaces of instruction and delight.
+Beginning in the 1550s, institutions called houses of correction began a new era in English efforts to 'set the poor on work,' by introducing hard labor and work-training as punishments for minor crimes.
+Centuries in advance of the penitentiary, these new 'correctional' workhouses were quickly seen as cruel failures, and yet the ideas, arguments and stories they promoted about the means of reforming human behavior have had long-lasting effects.
+By examining how writers including More, Shakespeare, and Milton engaged with these institutions and their ideas, Objects of Correction constructs a cultural history of the humanist prison in its earliest form.
+At the same time, the project revives "correction" as a term for renaissance literary theory, as one of the period's important but least studied means of justification, beyond the familiar commonplaces of instruction and delight.